 This provides an ideal setting for practising guided meditation or simply taking some time to focus on yourself.

-Does running on a treadmill build muscle?
+How long do you need to run on a treadmill to build muscle?

 Running on a treadmill is an excellent way to burn calories, which is essential to weight loss, but does not offer much by way of strength training.